yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 5. What stations have less use and could disappear?
 6. What stations have available bicycles?
 7. What stations have disabled bicycles?
+8. What is the generation #1 riding the bicycles per year?
+(MUST CHECK question)